LukeAskew/lukeaskew.github.io/writings/proportionally-perfect-design.md

 <a href="https://support.google.com/chrome/answer/96810?hl=en" target="_blank">Increasing the browser font size</a> on a design set in ems is like looking at that design under a microscope.
 The traditional way of testing responsive layouts is to drag the window back and forth to see how the design changes at different widths.
 If an experience is defined in ems, adjusting the width of the browser is a moot practice.
 Adjusting the base measure up and down will expose design flaws in a very obvious way.
 This is a much better way to stretch and examine and refine the experience.

+<small class="footnote">Thank you to Ryan Landers and Tim Vonderloh for their peer review.</small>